 Loans/Traditional Mortgages – If you’re satisfied that you’ll be able to make the monthly repayments, a loan or traditional mortgage can be an alternative option for raising funds.
 While it has traditionally been more difficult for people over the age of 50 to secure a mortgage, there are now more options available, with a number of lenders offering services targeted towards older borrowers.

-Family/Friends – Depending on the relationship that you have with your family and friends, and their own financial situations, you may be able to get support from them.
+Family/Friends – Depending on the relationship that you have with your family and friends, and their own financial situations, you may be able to get financial support from them.
 While it is easy to avoid talking about what you might feel is a sensitive issue, your loved ones may be delighted to help once they realise that you’re struggling.

 Savings/Investments – If you have savings or investments that cover your financial needs then these should be your first port of call.
 That said, it may depend on what you need the money for; some people prefer to keep a small amount of savings set aside for specific emergencies.
 You also may want to keep investments in place if they are providing a regular income.